By KEVIN ROBERTS

 Shane Bogli (Vernon) won for the second time in as many starts.
 He pitched 6.2 innings and gave up three runs (one earned) on nine hits.
 Bogli struck out four and walked none.
 Spencer Fox (Manchester) gave up a run on two hits in 1.2 innings and struck out four.
 James Judenis (Wallingford) allowed one hit in his one inning and picked up the save, his first of the season.

 Bass singled three times, scored a run and drove in another to lead the Blues offense.
 Dewaine had a single, sacrifice fly and two RBI while Reynolds doubled, scored a run and drove in another for Bristol.
+Diamond and Kyle Maves (Burlington, Ontario) each had a hit, stolen base and run scored.

 Blues 11, Suns 8